Whether you’re a daily stoner or a first-timer, it pays to know how long THCA can linger in your body—especially if you have a drug test coming up!

 Metabolic rate

-Your metabolism determines how fast your body breaks down cannabis products.
-People with faster metabolisms may clear THC metabolites faster, while those with slower metabolisms may retain them longer.
+Your metabolism plays a key role in how quickly your body breaks down cannabis products.
+If you have a faster metabolism, you might clear THC metabolites more quickly, while those with a slower metabolism may hold onto them for a longer time.

 Frequency of use